alvarnydev/yanniksahl.com/src/content/work/space.md

 img_alt: Landing page of a space travel company with links to navigate and a button to further explore.
 link: https://space.yanniksahl.com
 description: |
-  SpaceY is a fictional company that offers space-tourism services.
+  SpaceY is a fictional company which offers space-tourism services.
 Because who wouldn't want to float through endless nothingness in a tight metal container?
 tags:
   - Front-End
   - HTML5